Machado homers in hit parade, Padres pelt Cubs 19-5.

 Machado was one of five Padres with three hits as San Diego routed the Cubs for the second straight hot night at Wrigley Field.
 Jorge Alfaro added a two-run homer and three RBIs as San Diego improved to 40-24 in winning its third straight and seventh in nine.

-“I think it’s just when guys are having their name called in in the lineup, no matter whether it’s to start or pinch hit, they’re getting huge hits in big spots,” Cronenworth said.
-“In the first two months it was Hos (Eric Hosmer) and Manny who were carrying the team.
-Now I think everyone has come around and we’re playing as a group, which is pretty dangerous.”

-Rookie Christopher Morel had a solo shot and three RBIs for the Cubs, losers of nine straight.
+Rookie Chistopher Morel had a solo shot and three RBIs for the Cubs, losers of nine straight.
 San Diego has outscored Chicago 35-11 in the first three of a four-game series.

 Machado reached his milestone in the first and drove in the game’s first run.
 The five-time All-Star’s homer in the fifth was his 11th and capped a six-run rally that put the game away.

 Machado became the 17th player to have 1,500 hits and 250 homers before turning 30.
-He also had an infield single and walked twice in going 3 for 4.
+The 29-year-old also had an infield single and walked twice in going 3 for 4.

-Interim manager Ryan Flaherty thought Machado was relieved to reach the mark.

-“The next 1,500 will be even more special,” Flaherty said.
-“He was anxiously swinging the last couple of days, so it’s good to get that one out of the way.”

-Cronenworth had two RBIs in his third straight three-hit game, the first time a Padre has done that since Kevin Kouzmanoff August 2009.
+Cronenworth had two RBIs in his third straight three-hit game.
 The 28-year-old infielder has nine hits in 14 at-bats in three games after entering the series batting just .221.

 Both starters, Chicago’s Caleb Kilian and San Diego’ Ryan Weathers, were recalled from the minors to fill gaps in their team’s rotations – and struggled with control.

-“We haven’t been very good,” Chicago manager David Ross said.
-“We have to pitch a little better than we’ve pitched the last couple of night.”

 Craig Stammen (1-0) pitched two innings for the win.
-Kilian (0-1) was making his second career start.
+Kilian (0-1) lost in his second major league start.

 After Machado’s run-scoring hit, San Diego increased its lead to 2-0 on Alfaro’s force out in the first.